How to claim for fire damage in your business

 We don’t expect you to know every piece of paperwork that we need in order to finalise your claim.
 That’s why step 1 is to call us about the incident (we really can’t stress how important this step is).

 We’ll guide you through the list of documents related to your claim that we need, including where to get them, if they need to be certified, and what to fill in.
 Rest assured that you won’t be left in the dark about what we need from you in order to make sure that your claim is settled as quickly as possible.
 Just make sure that whatever you do provide us with is true and complete.
-Make sure to also inform a fire attorney, as they can help in processing the claim faster.

 4. Receipts matter